0daySecured/RockByteSec/about.md

 ---
-layout: page
+layout: single
 title: About
 ---

 As the information is free out there on the internet, I only post content related to CyberSecurity and Computer Science that will genuinely help you throughout your career as a Software Engineer/Developer, a CyberSecurity Professional, a Student, or a Network Engineer.
 All content on this blog will help you understand how to use the free information to your advantage.

-### About the Founder of the blog:
+### About me:
-Mehul Panchal is a CyberSecurity professional working in the industry for more than 7 years.
-He has achieved 2 industry-leading certifications:
+I am Mehul Panchal.
+I'm a CyberSecurity professional working in the industry for more than 7 years.
+I have achieved 2 industry-leading certifications:

 - Offensive Security Certified Professional (OSCP)
 - Offensive Security Web Expert (OSWE)

-##### Mehul has exceptional skills in Pentesting the following:
+##### I have exceptional skills in Pentesting the following:
 - External and Internal Network Infrastructure
 - Web Applications
 - Mobile Applications